-- · financial statements for the Northern and Yorke Landscape Board (the Board): - are in accordance with the accounts and records of the Board; - comply with relevant Treasurer's Instructions; - comply with relevant accounting standards; and - present a true and fair view of the financial position of the Board at the end of the financial year and the result of its operation and cash flows for the financial year. - internal controls employed by the Board for the financial year over its financial reporting and its preparation of financial statements have been effective. - The certifiers acknowledge that these financial statements are not fully complete and further amendments are required.
+- financial statements for the Northern and Yorke Landscape Board (the Board): - are in accordance with the accounts and records of the Board; - comply with relevant Treasurer's Instructions; - comply with relevant accounting standards; and - present a true and fair view of the financial position of the Board at the end of the financial year and the result of its operation and cash flows for the financial year. - internal controls employed by the Board for the financial year over its financial reporting and its preparation of financial statements have been effective.